hsuonsivu/hsupublic/3d-models/README.md

 3d model of an existing part.
 This can measure both outside and inside curves.

-This needs further development, the parts should have a home which one can run a string through to attach all of them together.
+This needs further development, the parts should have a hole which one can run a string through to attach all of them together.
 Also, it tries to arrange the parts to fit to a bed, but does rather miserable job doing that.